+44 (0) 1435 864020

 There are good communications by road and rail.
 By car, the A21 to London is about twenty minutes away at Flimwell.
 Junction 10 on the M20 is about half an hour away across the marsh at Ashford.
 The M20 leads to the cross channel ports of Folkestone and Dover.
 Trains run from Rye to Ashford where the high speed service can be taken to London and the continent.
 Alternatively, Etchingham, the nearest station direct to London on the Hastings line, is about 20 minutes away by car.
 On Romney Marsh is Lydd Airport with flights to Le Touquet and two flying schools.

 On the land itself, subject to the twenty-eight day rule, any other necessary consents and any covenants that the vendor might impose, the owner can engage in or earn income from a variety of recreational activities, including equestrian pursuits, clay pigeon, target and game shooting, caravanning, camping and glamping, drone flying, dirt biking and car boot sales.
-The smaller field, being on the high ground around the pond, is particularly suitable for camping and the like.

 Rights of Way

 There are no public rights of way over the land itself.
 Abutting its western boundary is a public footpath from King’s Bank Lane to which access can be gained from the land via a private gated grass track forming part of the land to be sold.

 Easements, Wayleaves, Covenants and Rights of Way

 The property is sold with any easements, wayleaves, covenants and rights of way that exist whether mentioned in these particulars or not.
 Restrictions may be applied to non-agricultural uses of land, depending on negotiations with the vendor.